 The First Job

 After completing my B.com, I never wanted to work for a bank or as an accountant.
 Thus, I started giving interviews in I.T. cyber security firms at that point of time, but no one needed hackers.
 They all thought they had enough security and when I said, I was a hacker, most of them were like…”WHAT?
 What is a Hacker?”
-I was mostly shocked in the start because these people who were taking interviews, they even though having completed their engineering in Computer Science and what not, they didn’t knew a bit about hacking.
+I was mostly shocked in the start because these people who were taking interviews, they even though having completed their engineering in Computer Science and what not, they didn’t know a bit about hacking.

 So, I decided to take it upon myself.
 I decided to do it the hard way.
 I wrote a Trojan while on my way to an interview in an I.T. company, and stored it in a flash drive.